elixirschool/elixirschool/_posts/2020-03-29-instrumenting-phoenix-with-telemetry-part-one.md

 author_link: https://github.com/sophiedebenedetto
 categories: general
 date: 2020-03-29
-ayout: post
+layout: post
-title: Instrumenting Phoenix with Telemetry Part I, Telemetry Under The Hood
+title: "Instrumenting Phoenix with Telemetry Part I: Telemetry Under The Hood"
 excerpt: >
   In this series, we're instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.
 In Part I we'll start out by setting up a basic, DIY Telemetry pipeline and examining how Erlang's Telemetry library works under the hood
 ---